-Development Recommendation / Action Timeframe Responsibility Progress Report Community a nd Consultation 1. / Tourism Plan 27.
+Area for Further Development Recommendation / Action commendation / Action Timeframe Respo Progress Report Community a nd Consultation 1 Tourism Plan 27.
 Continue the development of a local tourism plan/marketing strategy.
 November 2016 EMCMS Development of plan underway - currently finalising (with the CEO for signoff) Reconciliation Action Plan (RAP) 28.
 Work with Reconciliation Australia to develop and adopt a Reconciliation Action Plan.
-December 2016 EMCMS First internal draft has been completed.
-Will be presented to Council for discussion / workshopping if required
+December 2016 EMCMS First internal draft has been completed Will be presented to Council fo discussion / workshopping if required